-- For Component 1: Student Achievement (50% of overall grade) - Includes all Oklahoma State Testing Program (OSTP) exams administered during the most recent school year: Oklahoma Core Curriculum Tests (OCCT), End-of-Instructions Exams (EOI), and Oklahoma Alternate Assessment Program (OAAP) and - Student Performance in Reading, Math, Science, Social Studies, History, Geography, Writing, Algebra I, Geometry, Algebra 2, English II, English III, Biology, and US History. - O There must be at least ten (10) valid test scores from ten (10) unique students before a performance index is reported. - o All students are included in the Performance Component except: - a.
+- For Component 1: Student Achievement (50% of overall grade) - O Includes all Oklahoma State Testing Program (OSTP) exams administered during the most recent school year: Oklahoma Core Curriculum Tests (OCCT), End-of-Instructions Exams (EOI), and Oklahoma Alternate Assessment Program (OAAP) and - O Student Performance in Reading, Math, Science, Social Studies, History, Geography, Writing, Algebra I, Geometry, Algebra 2, English II, English III, Biology, and US History. - There must be at least ten (10) valid test scores from ten (10) unique students before a performance index is reported. - o All students are included in the Performance Component except: - a.
 "Second Opportunity EOI Test Takers," - b.
 Students not designated as "Full Academic Year (FAY)," and - c.
-Students identified as "Other Placement" (Other Placement: A student placed by state or court order in a facility within a district other than the student's original district of residence, or a student placed in a healthcare facility in a district other than the student's original district of residence). - O Middle school students (i.e., grades 6 8) who take EOIs will be included for both the middle school they are enrolled in for the current year's report card and for their future high school the year they enroll in 9th grade. - o The Performance Index Formula is:
+Students identified as "Other Placement" (Other Placement: A student placed by state or court order in a facility within a district other than the student's original district of residence, or a student placed in a healthcare facility in a district other than the student's original district of residence). - o Middle school students (i.e., grades 6 - 8) who take EOIs will be included for both the middle school they are enrolled in for the current year's report card and for their future high school the year they enroll in 9th grade.
+Waiver from USDE approved on February 10, 2015.
+"With this waiver, OSDE may assess a student who is not yet enrolled in high school but who takes advanced, high school level, mathematics coursework with the corresponding advanced, high school level, assessment alone.
+For Federal accountability purposes, OSDE must use the results of that assessment in the year in which it is administered.
+OSDE must also administer one or more additional advanced, high school level, mathematics assessments to such students in high school, consistent with the State'; s academic content standards for those subject, and use the results in high school accountability determinations."

+The Performance Index Formula is: